 “Are you sure that’s, um … what you think it is?”
 I asked tentatively.
 “It sounds a bit like a seedy strip joint if you ask me.”

 “Come on then pussycat, let’s see what you’ve got,” jeered Ron, waving my misgivings aside.

 “I haven’t put my profile up online yet,” said Squeak.
-“I thought I’d see what you guys thought of it first.
+“I thought I’d see what you guys think first.
 Here it is …”

 I’m a professional, fun-loving country cat but don’t let that fool you.
 I look good in a tuxedo and know how to turn on the charm.
-I love spending time outside exploring, catching up with friends, and harassing dogs.
+I love spending time outside exploring, catching up with friends and harassing dogs.
 My favourite movie of all time is The Shawshank Redemption.
-I’m not much of dancer but I love music and play the drums and I even conduct our local choir.
-I’m a fairly active sort of guy who loves to be lazy on Sunday mornings.
+I’m not much of dancer but I love music and play the drums.
+I am the choral director of our local choir.
+I’m a fairly active kind of guy who loves to be lazy on Sunday mornings.
 I’m always interested in learning new things whether it’s history, politics, or sampling new foods.